Contexter/aws-cli-cloudformation-github-actions/README.md

+I apologize for the previous mistakes.
+Here's the corrected `README.md` content with the proper links to the tutorial files:

+---

 # Mastering AWS CLI, CloudFormation, Git, and GitHub Actions

 Welcome to **Mastering AWS CLI, CloudFormation, Git, and GitHub Actions with Shell Scripting**—a comprehensive guide to automating, managing, and deploying AWS infrastructure using a powerful combination of tools and practices.
 This repository will take you from the basics to advanced techniques, providing you with a robust foundation in both cloud infrastructure management and modern CI/CD pipelines.